NoxOrg/Nox.Cli/README.md

 ### Main Features
 ---

-- Accelerate and simplify the development and deployment of enterprise–grade microservices**
+- Accelerate and simplify the development and deployment of enterprise-grade microservices**
-- Cross–platform implementation with support for Windows, Linux and MacOS
+- Cross-platform implementation with support for Windows, Linux and MacOS
 - Easy to install and run on developer/engineer desktop or integrate directly into DevOps pipeline
-- Workflows use YAML–syntax and is based on GitHub Actions
+- Workflows use YAML-syntax and is based on GitHub Actions
-- Self–documentation of project workflow to fast–track productivity of all team members that work on a project
+- Self-documentation of project workflow to fast-track productivity of all team members that work on a project
-- Open–source plugin–based architecture allows for using/customising existing actions or developing your own
+- Open-source plugin-based architecture allows for using/customising existing actions or developing your own
 - Users are identified based on Azure Login or other interactive authorisation service
-- Input commands (workflows) can be project–specific or organisation–centric by way of a Tenant manifest maintained by DevOps
+- Input commands (workflows) can be project-specific or organisation-centric by way of a Tenant manifest maintained by DevOps
 - Both project and Tenant KeyVaults are supported
 - Can be used both for local development environment and DevOps pipeline
 - Central management and deployment of common organisational scripts